-Project Check Out: Wednesday, July 3, 2024 4:00pm - 6:00pm 4-H Building Genealogy to reach downloadable forms.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work.
+Forms for this project are found on the Indiana 4-H Web site www.extension.purdue.edu/4h click on "projects" and then on Genealogy to reach downloadable forms.
 This project is organized into divisions and not grades for a youth cannot start in Division 3 without first completing Division 1 and Division 2.
 This is a project that builds on the previous division information in order to be successful in building your family tree.
 If you are using a genealogical commercial software program, you may need to type in or hand write in information required by the Indiana 4-H genealogy project.
 See 4-H forms on the 4-H website listed above.

-The exhibit will consist of no more than four (4) notebooks for Division 1-4- and firstyear Advanced Division.
+The exhibit will consist of no more than four (4) notebooks for Division 1-4- and first-year Advanced Division.
 (If a notebook requires additional space, label it as notebook x, continued.)
 Those notebooks are: